 Green Wood Spoon Carving with Julian from Littlebear Sloyd

-Whittle away the hours as we carve a wooden spoon together.
-Learn the fundamentals of safe axe and knife techniques and all the ways of working with green wood in this intimate small group class.
+This workshop will introduce you to the quiet, satisfying and productive craft of green wood spoon carving, with a minimal toolkit, and without the use of noisy and expensive power tools.
+Learn the fundamentals of safe axe and knife techniques and ways of working with green wood in this intimate small group class.

 Before the industrial revolution made it simpler to mass-produce metal cutlery, hand-carved wooden spoons were the staple utensil of every household.
 They were carved green from local timber, by a local artisan.
 By returning to these ancient roots and eliminating the intermediate/industrialised steps of milling and drying lumber, you can get closer to nature and understand and appreciate the craft better as well.

 What you will learn:

 - to use the carving axe, sloyd knife, and hook knife

 - about the accessible and rewarding craft of spoon carving